antti-hartikka/regex-machine/README.md

 # regex-machine

-This project is for course Data Structures Lab, start of summer 2021.
+This project was part of course Data Structures Lab, start of summer 2021.
-In the following weeks, I will design and implement a regular expression engine.
+During the six week period, I designed and implemented a regular expression engine.

 ## Documentation